 - Slow down/reverse aging

-- Help dementia / Alzheimer's disease
+- Help with dementia / Alzheimer's disease

 - Give people more pep/energy

 - Increase metabolism

 The list goes on.
 But I have some problems with all this.
 I've read the studies.
 Here's what you don't know.